nbetts2020/MoE-Asset-Pricing/README.md

    Perform Monte Carlo Sampling using the computed probabilities to select a singular article to pass to the Mixture of Experts for training.
 Monte Carlo Sampling is performed here as opposed to something like a **greedy selection** (select context with lowest MSE) to promote diversity in context selection, thus mitigating overfitting to a specific subset of contexts.

 4. **Integration with Training Loop:**
   The selected contexts are concatenated with the input data and fed into the model during training iterations.
-This dynamic selection allows the model to minimize the allocation of resources towards processing the most pertinent information while improving prediction accuracy.
+This dynamic selection allows the model to minimize the allocation of resources towards processing the most pertinent information.

 ### EBM Loss